What's new in 3.0.0

 # Named volumes (users.json, CT log, relay identity) are preserved

 Note: User data and the CT log persist in Docker named volumes across upgrades.
-The relay identity keypair (ML-DSA-65) is generated once on first boot and stored at /data/relay-identity.json — do not delete this volume or the relay will lose its registered identity.
+The relay identity keypair (ML-DSA-65) is generated once on first boot and stored at /data/relay-identity.json: do not delete this volume or the relay will lose its registered identity.
+Since v3.0.0 the ML-DSA-65 signing that backs this identity comes from paramant-core, the relay's audit-ready Rust crypto dependency (consumed via the @paramant/core NAPI binding): it ships inside the Docker image, so no extra install step is needed.

 Admin scripts

-Admin scripts ship with the relay repository under scripts/.
-After cloning paramant-relay, run python3 scripts/paramant-admin.py [command] directly.
-No system-wide install package is currently provided — the SDK packages on PyPI (paramant-sdk) and npm (paramant-sdk) are the canonical client integrations.
+Admin scripts ship with the relay repository.
+After cloning paramant-relay, the server-side admin tool lives under deploy/: run python3 deploy/paramant-admin.py [command] directly.
+Operator helpers (key add/revoke, first-boot setup) live under scripts/.
+No system-wide install package is currently provided: the SDK packages on PyPI (paramant-sdk) and npm (paramant-sdk) are the canonical client integrations.

 CLI reference